HRNGR/DevOps/hands-on/Kubernetes/kubernetes-01a-installing-on-ec2-linux2/README.md

 > **Note**: There are a bunch of pod network providers and some of them use pre-defined `--pod-network-cidr` block.
 Check the documentation at the References part.
 We will use Flannel for pod network and Flannel uses 10.244.0.0/16 CIDR block.

 - In case of problems, use following command to reset the initialization and restart from Part 2 (Setting Up Master Node for Kubernetes).

+## eğer problem yaşanırsa

 ```bash
 sudo kubeadm reset